 Posted on Tuesday 18 July 2017 by Cruickshank Intellectual Property

-When it comes to seeking patent protection there are many procedures and legalities to follow.
 At times, it can be a difficult journey with many uncertainties and questions along the way.
 However, that needn’t be the case and here at Cruickshank we want to offer you some advice and guidance when it comes to going down this path.
 After-all our Patent Attorneys have a wealth of experience and knowledge and through the years have witnessed many common issues arising out of applying for patent protection.
 Before we begin to dispense their advice let’s look at the basics first.

 What exactly is a patent?
 According to the Irish Patent Office a patent